-We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical studies and will face an even greater risk if we commercially sell any products that we may develop.
-Product liability claims may be brought against us by subjects enrolled in our clinical studies, patients, healthcare providers or others using, administering or selling our products.
+We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical studies and will face an even greater risk if our partners commercially sell any products that we may develop.
+Product liability claims may be brought against us and our partners by subjects enrolled in our clinical studies, patients, healthcare providers or others using, administering or selling our products.
 If we cannot successfully defend ourselves against claims that our product candidates or products caused injuries, we could incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in:

-- decreased demand for any product candidates or products that we may develop; - clinical holds or termination of clinical study sites or entire study programs; - injury to our reputation and significant negative media attention; - withdrawal of clinical study participants; - significant costs to defend the related litigation; - substantial monetary awards to study subjects or patients; - loss of revenue: - · diversion of management and scientific resources from our business operations; and - the inability to commercialize any products that we may develop.
+- •decreased demand for any product candidates or products that we may develop; - •clinical holds or termination of clinical study sites or entire study programs; - •injury to our reputation and significant negative media attention; - •withdrawal of clinical study participants; - •significant costs to defend the related litigation; - •substantial monetary awards to study subjects or patients; - ·loss of revenue; - •diversion of management and scientific resources from our business operations; and - •the inability of our partners to commercialize any products that we may develop.